Mabel Houze Hubbard: Career

 One of relatively few African-American judges in a city that was 70 percent African American, Hubbard was an “instant celebrity”, and though personally soft-spoken, recognized the significance of her place in the community and generally agreed to the many requests she received to speak to civic and school groups.
 She also felt a responsibility to serve as a mentor, particularly hiring a dozen African-American women as clerks over the years and helping them build their careers; Lisa Gladden became a state senator.

 Four years after becoming a district court judge, Hubbard was promoted, again by Hughes, to the Circuit Court for Baltimore City.
 She was then elected to a 15-year term the following year.
 She served until 1999 when she retired.

 Inducted into the Maryland Women's Hall of Fame in 2002, the citation emphasized "her deliberate judicial temperament, her agile mind and spicy, witty sayings called 'Hubbardisms'" using the latter to help manage a sometimes-tense criminal courtroom.
 “If that is true there is not a dog in Georgia” was one favorite saying; another statement of disbelief came in the pronouncement, "I've got to stop coming to court with my neon sign on my forehead saying 'Fool.
 Fool.
 Fool.'
 That way you'll be [less] inclined to spit in my face and tell me it's raining."

 Death and legacy

 Robert Hubbard died in 1992.
 Mabel Hubbard died on 9 December 2006 at Levindale Hebrew Geriatric Center & Hospital in Baltimore, Maryland, of complications from a fall.
 She was 69.

 The Women's Committee of the J. Franklyn Bourne Bar Association presents an annual Mabel Hubbard Legacy Award to an individual who has tirelessly served the local community.

+The new building for the Baltimore City District Court was named the Mabel H. Hubbard District Court in October 2025.